valancej/documentation/_docker/getting-started/services.md

   encrypted_env_file: env.encrypted
 ```

-The way we encrypt our environment variables is by creating a file in our root directory - in this case, a file named `env` and then [downloading our project AES key.]({{ site.baseurl }}{% link _docker/getting-started/encryption.md %}) to root directory (and adding it to our `.gitignore` file.)
+The way we encrypt our environment variables is by creating a file in our root directory - in this case, a file named `env` and then [downloading our project AES key]({{ site.baseurl }}{% link _docker/getting-started/encryption.md %}) to root directory (and adding it to our `.gitignore` file.)

 Once the AES key is in our directory, we can run the `jet encrypt` command with an *input* and an *output* filename: `jet encrypt env env.encrypted` ([Learn more about using Jet]({{ site.baseurl }}{% link _docker/getting-started/installation.md %}))